Comparing Western Energy Services (WEEEF) and Its Rivals

 |2.26

-As a group, “Drilling oil & gas wells” companies have a potential upside of 31.26%.
-Given Western Energy Services’ competitors higher probable upside, analysts plainly believe Western Energy Services has less favorable growth aspects than its competitors.
+As a group, “Drilling oil & gas wells” companies have a potential upside of 22.14%.
+Given Western Energy Services’ rivals higher possible upside, analysts clearly believe Western Energy Services has less favorable growth aspects than its rivals.

 Summary

-Western Energy Services competitors beat Western Energy Services on 8 of the 10 factors compared.
+Western Energy Services rivals beat Western Energy Services on 8 of the 10 factors compared.

 Western Energy Services Corp. operates as an oilfield service company in Canada and the United States.
 It operates through Contract Drilling and Production Services segments.
 The Contract Drilling segment provides contract drilling services using drilling rigs and auxiliary equipment.
 The Production Services segment offers well servicing rig and related equipment, as well as oilfield rental equipment services to other oilfield service companies.
 The company owns and operates 57 drilling rigs; and 63 service rigs.
 It serves crude oil and natural gas exploration and production companies.
 The company was incorporated in 2013 and is headquartered in Calgary, Canada.